Sudarshan-gurav/sudarshan-gurav.github.io/README.md

 By looking at the question first thought that came to my mind is to use Dictionary, because dictionary contains a key-value pair.But since we have large files using dictionary can get a memory error.It is not possible to store huge data in dictionary
 So instead of using dictionary we could use a .csv file but we want to count the occurrence of a word, we have to traverse the whole file and search that word and increment their value so it takes more time.
-So the final approach was to use a database because using database we can easily traverse database and update and insert the word and their values easily it takes less time.
+So the final approach was to use a database because using database we can easily traverse database,update and insert the word and their values.
+I used sqlite3 module to do all the database operations.
-Then I have used sqlite3 module to do all the database operations.then first create a connection object that represents the database and then optionally we can create a cursor object, which will help us to execute all SQL statements.

  **Prerequisite :**

  -  Basic SQL knowledge.

  -  Transaction management.

- -  prepared statement.
+ -  Prepared Statement.

  **Author      : Krishagni solution private limited.**